Create Your Plan

 <h3>What’s a root cause?</h3>

-<p>The Collins English Dictionary defines “root cause” as the fundamental reason for the occurrence of a problem.
-In short: it’s the reason your issue exists—it’s your issue’s trigger. </p>
+<p>The Collins English Dictionary defines "root cause" as the fundamental reason for the occurrence of a problem.
+In short: Root causes are an issue’s activator—they identify why an issue is happening.</p>

 In Step 2, you identified your issue’s root cause.
 Share it here